 State of national emergency extended furtherCivil Defence Earthquake Recovery

-“Continuing this declaration means the National Controller remains in control of the functions, duties, and powers of the Civil Defence Emergency Management Group and Group controller.
+“Until then, the National Controller remains in control of the functions, duties, and powers of the Civil Defence Emergency Management Group and Group controller.
 He works in consultation with central government and local authorities, including the Mayor, on this massive recovery operation.